 Shop owner Amanda has been obsessed with all things vintage since the 1990s.
 She started with fashion but has since expanded to eco friendly dinnerware, barware, and other home decor items.

 The Etsy Shop is run out of her home in Buffalo.
 Close enough to New York City, which has many hidden treasures waiting to be found and shared with you.

 If you’re looking for one of the best vintage home decor online stores with a large range, A La Modern is a la mode!

 In the last decade, they’ve been loved by nearly 3,000 customers.

 To bridge the gap between modern and vintage, A La Modern specializes in vintage houseware, items from Japan, Scandinavia, in America.

 Most options range from the 1950s to the 1980s, although you’ll find some fringe items from different eras and countries.

-Decorate your home with their impressive selection of ceramics and pottery, glassware, metalworks, artwork, sculptures, textiles, sustainable fabrics, books, decorative LPs, ephemeral pieces, ethical electronics, and sustainable lighting.
+Decorate your home with their impressive selection of ceramics and pottery, glassware, metalworks, artwork, sculptures, textiles, sustainable fabrics, sustainability books, decorative LPs, ephemeral pieces, ethical electronics, and sustainable lighting.